 Because Judge Weatherly’s daily docket consisted mainly of domestic trials – divorce, alimony, property disputes, custody, child support, visitation, and protective orders – Ms. Mitchell had the opportunity to interact closely with family law on a daily basis.
 Because there are so many factors and interpersonal dynamics associated with family law, it is important to learn from a judge’s perspective what is important in each case, give reasonable expectations to parties and create solutions that actually work among conflicted families.

 Another important component to Ms. Mitchell’s clerkship experience was the knowledge she gained in researching and authoring opinions and orders in a variety of cases ranging anywhere from civil matters with wrongful death suits, contract disputes, real property disputes, slip-and-fall cases, discrimination matters, police use of force cases, guardianship matters, appeals from the District Court and Administrative Agencies, to criminal cases with evidentiary suppression hearings, motions to modify or reconsider a sentence, and complicated post-conviction petitions seeking new trials.

 Attorneys with clerkship experience have the benefit and advantage of knowing how to get things accomplished around a courthouse.
-From problems as large as missing a deadline, to problems as small as locating a missing file, law clerks understand that issues arise during the course of a lawsuit and know how to solve problems.
+From problems as large as missing a deadline to problems as small as locating a missing file, law clerks understand the issues that arise during the course of a lawsuit and know how to solve problems.